SMAC6-0/SMAC6.0/inchworm_control/block_simulation/README.md

-# Inchworm Simulation (Ursina Engine)
+# SMAC Simulation (Ursina Engine)
 An advanced simulation showcasing inchworm behavior in a Minecraft-like environment, utilizing Python and the Ursina Engine.
 This project goes beyond the basic game mechanics to allow for the automated construction of structures through the manipulation of blocks by simulated inchworm movements.

-# Requirments
+# Software Requirements
 This simulation was developed using Python 3.
-Python 3.12 is strongly recommened.
+Python 3.12 is strongly recommended.
 Using lower version of Pyhton can cause signifcant bugs.
 For more information visit: https://www.python.org/downloads/release/python-3120/

-Tracy note: Instructions here!
+## Download Python & Installation Instructions
 1. Download Python 3.12 by following the commands below.
 Courtesy of https://medium.com/@KNuggies/install-python-3-12-on-ubuntu-c7674df5f623
 I reccommend installing this outside your workspace `sudo apt update && sudo apt upgrade -y`